 - physical education

-Please see attached documents for an overview of what you child will learn in each year group:
+Please see attached the whole school curriculum overview of what our children will learn in each year group: Whole School Topic Overview 2017-18

 The Teaching of Phonics